pypa/packaging.python.org/source/tutorials/installing-packages.rst

 Installing from VCS
 ===================

-Install a project from VCS in "editable" mode.
-For a full breakdown of the syntax, see pip's section on :ref:`VCS Support <pip:VCS Support>`.
+Install a project from VCS in "editable" mode:

 .. tab:: Unix/macOS